Samsung/Tizen.CircularUI/doc/guide/GettingTheCertificates.md

 # Getting the Certificates

-In order to install a Tizen application onto Samsung Tizen devices, you must first register certificates containing the DUID (Device Unique Identifier) of the device.
+In order to install a Tizen application onto Samsung Tizen wearable devices, you must first register certificates containing the DUID (Device Unique Identifier) of the device.
 Two types of certificates are needed; the author and the distributor certificate.
 These certificates are used for signing and verifying the application.